tripathi-03/E-Commerce/README.md

-#This is a ecommerce website
+# This is a ecommerce website
+# This website is build using mongodb,reactjs,nodejs,expressjs
+#